kelvin-gt/kelvin-gt/README.md

 <img align="right" height="200" alt="GIF" src="https://i.imgur.com/8MupZHY.gif" />

 - 😄 You can call me Kelvin/Gilbert
-- 🌱 I’m currently learning Android Development
 - 🌱 I’m currently studying Information Systems at one of the Universities in Yogyakarta
 - ⚡ “Stay Hungry, Stay Foolish”